 As part of this process, we will be soliciting feedback on these documents from the payment card industry over the next few months.
 This will include gathering input from our dedicated PCI Mobile Task Force comprised of more than 100 PCI constituents, and conducting two request for comments (RFC) periods with PCI SSC stakeholders.

-The first RFC period is targeted for late-March 2019.
+The first RFC period is scheduled to open in April 2019.
 PCI SSC stakeholders can expect additional communications from PCI SSC with information on the standard and RFC opportunities.